-The full version of the EMC Directive – which you can download here – runs to 28 pages.
+You can download the full version of the EMC Directive here – it runs to 28 pages.
 We have created this guide to highlight some of its most important elements.

 The EMC Directive is focused on regulating the compatibility of equipment in relation to electromagnetic fields.
 Its main objectives are to ensure that: